 First, let's look at the purpose of using the internal bra.
 It is used to help prevent implant malpositioning or bottoming out.
 We've mentioned this already several times as one of the most common complications following breast augmentation.
 It is very understandable then that people are trying to do something to prevent this from occurring.
 It is also used to treat or correct malpositioning during a revision surgery.
 They are trying to add additional strength to the tissue to treat the problem.
-And the final reason to use the internal bra or mesh....because you're not proficient with the other well-described techniques for repositioning or repairing bottoming out.
-Even in the studies cited directly above supporting the use of mesh, the data that they quote do not achieve statistical significance for superiority over other, well-described techniques.
+And the final reason to use the internal bra or mesh.... because you're not proficient with the other well-described techniques for repositioning or repairing bottoming out.
+Even in the studies cited directly above supporting the use of mesh, the data that they quote do not achieve statistical significance for superiority over other, well-described techniques and most of the authors acknowledge this in their discussions.